-A list of numbers and their Japanese translations are listed in the table provided.
-Other numbers can be made by combining the list items (e.g., 49 is "yonjūku," 4*10 + 9).
+Common numbers and their Japanese translations are listed for your use.
+Combining these list items generates other common numbers (e.g., 49 is "yonjūku," 4*10 + 9).
 Please note that this is a "quick-and-dirty" guide.
-Japanese uses different words for ordinals, and separate, oddly-specific counting forms for the days of the month, and for counting people.
+The Japanese language uses different words for ordinals; and separate, oddly-specific counting forms counting people, and another for the days of the month.
 In particular, please be mindful of the following conventions:

 - Likewise, since "ku" is a homophone for "suffering," it is often drawled out into "kyū."

 - “Shichi” and “nana” both mean “seven.”
-“Nana” is used when there is a chance of your words being garbled (e.g., over a telephone or radio connection) because “Shichi” (7) could be misheard as “shishi” (44).
+“Nana” is used when there is a risk of miscommunication due to words being garbled (e.g., over a telephone or radio connection) because “shichi” (7) could be misheard as “shishi” (44).